How can out-of-stock products affect your ecommerce business?

 As a result of inventory optimization software implementation stockouts have become less of an e commerce problem for businesses and it’s an ongoing process.
 Every day more and more businesses switch to using demand forecasting tools since they are able to provide accurate data without causing serious damage to the retailer’s budget.

 According to the US Small Business Administration, an inventory system that is poorly managed is the number one reason small businesses fail.
 Moreover, 46% of them even don’t have any sort of system to track their products.
 In addition to bringing to production shortages, such kind of business strategy also negatively affects customer satisfaction ratings.

 Vendors and manufacturers suffer immense losses annually conditioned with disappointed customers and empty shelves.
 Damaged reputation, lost customer loyalty, useless promotions, reordering higher costs translate into millions and even billions of dollars for retailers.

 Brands work hard to build a reputation, but it can take mere moments to lose it and all because of a lack of proper demand forecasting.

-Thankfully a number of forward-thinking companies have fully realized the significance of proper inventory management system and considerably have decreased the risk of e commerce issues and challenges.
+Thankfully a number of forward-thinking companies have fully realized the significance of proper inventory management system.
+Thus, they have considerably decreased the risk of e commerce issues and challenges.
 It helps them avoid human-based errors that are causing serious expenses for the company.

 To reasonably tackle the stockout issue, suppliers and retailers have to coordinate their information sharing and other procedures.
-The good news is that there are many professional tools and software out there developed with the intention to facilitate these processes and make the data as accurate as possible.
+The good news is that there are many tools that facilitate these processes and make the data as accurate as possible.